Regret Analysis of Learning-Based MPC with Partially-Unknown Cost Function: Problem Formulation

-The control problem we study in this paper is how to sequentially choose control inputs in order to maximize the expected total reward at the end of a finite time horizon $\mathcal{T}= \{0,\ldots,T\}$.
-At time $t$, the controller has access to all past rewards $r_0,\ldots,r_{t-1}$, past control inputs $u_0,\ldots,u_{t-1}$, and past and current states $x_0,\ldots,x_{t}$.
-As a result, any given control policy $u_t = \Lambda_t(\mathcal{F}_t)$ will be a sequence (with respect to $t$) of functions of this past information
+The control problem is to sequentially choose inputs to maximize expected total reward at the end of a finite time horizon $\mathcal{T}= \{0,\ldots,T\}$.
+At time $t$, the controller has access to past rewards, inputs, and states.
+Hence, any policy $u_t = \Lambda_t(\mathcal{F}_t)$ will be a sequence (with respect to $t$) of functions of

-We will distinguish between different control policies by applying different superscripts to the sequence of functions $\Lambda_t$ for $t = 0,\ldots,T$ that characterize the policy.
+We distinguish between different policies by using superscripts for the sequence of functions $\Lambda_t$ characterizing the policy.